jaihind213/log4j2-masker/README.md

 - ⚙️ Plug-and-play integration with Log4j2
 - 🔒 Keeps your logs clean and secure
 - 📦 works with your shaded JAR with all dependencies with a minor tweak to pom.xml
+- unlike other approaches No complex regex to configure log4j with.

 ---